aschiavoni/mamajamas/README.md

 We are using the thin web server in development and production.

+#### Foreman

+To launch both the web and background processes in development, use

+    `bundle exec foreman start -f ./Procfile.development `

+#### Redis

+A local Redis server is required.
+The default settings should be fine (`apt-get install redis-server`).

 #### Postgresql

 1. Install the postgresql database on your development machine.